Diabetes Diet Logo

 The best and most natural drink is, of course, water.
 But many people don't drink water on its own, they put something else in it such as tea or coffee or sugar or a fruit juice.
 These additions can have a significant effect on the body.

-When you are hungry, your body is telling you that it wants water.
+When you are thirsty, your body is telling you that it wants water, not food.
 It is very easy to increase your blood glucose levels or body fat without apparently 'eating' anything, if you drink a drink that contains carbs.

 Obvious examples are sodas or fruit juices.